ArturRSA19/Crypto-Dashboard/README.md

-# 📊 Dashboard de Criptomoedas
+# 📊 Cryptocurrency Dashboard

-Este é um projeto de dashboard de criptomoedas desenvolvido com **Next.js**, **React**, **Tailwind CSS** e **Framer Motion**.
-O projeto consome uma API Node.js com dados da [CoinGecko API](https://www.coingecko.com/en/api), apresentando as principais informações das moedas em tempo real com um layout responsivo, dark mode e animações modernas.
+This is a cryptocurrency dashboard project built with **Next.js**, **React**, **Tailwind CSS**, and **Framer Motion**.
+It consumes a Node.js API with data from the [CoinGecko API](https://www.coingecko.com/en/api), displaying real-time information about cryptocurrencies with a responsive layout, dark mode, and modern animations.

 ---

-## 🚀 Funcionalidades
+## 🚀 Features

-- Listagem das principais criptomoedas
+- List of major cryptocurrencies
-- Exibição de preço atual e variação nas últimas 24h
+- Display of current price and 24h variation
-- Design responsivo com **modo claro e escuro**
+- Responsive design with **light and dark mode**
-- Animações suaves com **Framer Motion**
+- Smooth animations with **Framer Motion**

 ---

 ## 🖼️ Interface

-Adicionar imagens da interface do projeto.
+Add images of the project interface here.

 ---

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 ### Frontend
 - [Next.js](https://nextjs.org/)